rwmjones/rhrq-riscv-extensions/article.md

-floating point constants and many useful floating point operations that are not present in the classic set (`Zfa`); and the "f-in-x" extensions (`Zfinx`, `Zdinx`, `Zhinx`, `Zhinxmin`) which allow floating point to be done using integer registers.
+floating point constants and many useful floating point operations that are not present in the classic set (`Zfa`); and the "f-in-x" extensions (`Zfinx`, `Zdinx`, `Zhinx`, `Zhinxmin`) which allow floating point and integer registers to be shared.

 #### Virtualization

-RISC-V support for running virtual machines (the Hypervisor extension) was demonstrated as far back as 2017, was ratified in 2021, but is only expected to appear in hardware next year.
+RISC-V support for running virtual machines (the Hypervisor extension) was demonstrated as far back as 2017, was ratified in 2021, but is only expected to appear in hardware in 2024.
 This is expected to be vital for RISC-V adoption on servers.  `H` is mostly a complicated addition to the privileged spec involving new modes and CSRs rather than new instructions, but some new instructions were added.
 In